Ryan Reynolds named 2017 Hasty Pudding Man of the Year

 CAMBRIDGE, Mass.
-(AP) — Canadian actor Ryan Reynolds has been named Man of the Year by Harvard University’s Hasty Pudding student theatrical group.
+(AP) — Ryan Reynolds, who earned a Golden Globe nomination for playing the title role in 2016’s “Deadpool,” was named Man of the Year by Harvard University’s Hasty Pudding Theatricals student group on Friday.

-The group said in a statement Friday it is “proud to honor such a talented and diverse actor, whose seamless transition across multiple genres captures audiences and keeps them coming back to see what’s next.”
+The award is presented annually to performers who have made lasting and impressive contributions to the world of entertainment.

-In keeping with tradition, the actor who played the title role in 2016’s “Deadpool” will be roasted by the student group before getting his pudding pot on Feb.
-3
+“Ryan Reynolds is one of Hollywood’s most diverse leading men seamlessly transitioning through varied genres of drama, action and comedy in his rich and ever evolving career,” the group said in a statement.

 Most Read Stories